Links

 Does it treat plus signs as spaces?

 Yes, in the query-oriented modes where that behavior is usually expected.
+Other modes leave plus signs as-is so the output stays accurate for that context.

 What happens with broken percent-encoding?